thriveweb/greatstart/content/pages/employment-opportunities.md

 # Our Commitment to Child Safe Standard: Recruitment, Selection and Training Procedures

-The Approved Provider or Nominated Supervisor will  implement recruitment, professional development and training procedures for employees and where relevant volunteers to ensure no-one at the service poses a risk to children and everyone  understands how to manage disclosures or suspicions of harm (Recruitment procedures at Appendix and training procedures in Educator and Management Policy).
+We will  implement recruitment, professional development and training procedures for employees and where relevant volunteers to ensure no-one at the service poses a risk to children and everyone  understands how to manage disclosures or suspicions of harm (Recruitment procedures at Appendix and training procedures in Educator and Management Policy).
 Requirements include:

 •	 job advertisements which include qualifications and skills required, and culture of child safety and protection